Each form of familial periodic paralysis involves a different gene and electrolyte channel.

-In addition to lifestyle changes including tightly controlled levels of exercise or activity, episodes may be prevented by giving a carbonic anhydrase inhibitor (eg, acetazolamide).
-The major complication of Andersen-Tawil syndrome is sudden death from cardiac arrhythmias, and a cardiac pacemaker or implantable cardioverter-defibrillator may be required to control cardiac symptoms.
+In addition to lifestyle changes, including tightly controlled levels of exercise or activity, episodes may be prevented by giving a carbonic anhydrase inhibitor (eg, acetazolamide).
+The major complication of Andersen-Tawil syndrome is sudden death resulting from cardiac arrhythmias, and a cardiac pacemaker or implantable cardioverter-defibrillator may be required to control cardiac symptoms.

 There are 4 types of familial periodic paralysis, which are caused by rare mutations of membrane electrolyte channels.

 Serum potassium is usually but not always abnormal but may be low or high.

 Patients have intermittent episodes of weakness, typically precipitated by exercise and sometimes meals (particularly containing carbohydrates) or alcohol.